 There are five elements of smart strategic thinking.
 Smart strategy starts with having a vision of the future.
 This sets up questions, that outline the major issues in the way of the vision.
 From there, you must allocate resources against your strategic programs that fill an identified focused opportunity you see in the marketplace.
 When successful, the strategy must generate a market impact that can be leveraged into a performance result, making the brand more powerful or more profitable.

 I always joke that strategic people share similar traits to those we might consider lazy, cheap, or conniving.
-Rather than just dive into work, strategic people will spend an extraordinary amount of time thinking of all the possible ways for them to get more out of something, while exerting the least possible effort or wasting their own money.
+Rather than just dive into work, strategic people will spend an extraordinary amount of time thinking of all the possible ways for them to get more out of something while exerting the least possible effort or wasting their own money.
 After thinking of every possible option, they have this unique talent to make a firm decision on the best way forward.
-They are great at debate because it appears they already know the other options you might raise.
-They already know why that option will not work as well. .
+They are great at the debate because it appears they already know the other options you might raise.
+They already know why that option will not work as well.